Pofilo/kimsufi/README.md

     + Specify the path of the configuration file (relative to `kimsufi/src` or absolute)
     + Default value is `../config/kimsufi.conf`

+### Adding notifier

+You can hack the script and add notifiers in the file `notifications.py`.
+Simply create a new function (in parameter, you can have the config and the boolean meaning if the server is found or not) and call it into `send_notifications(config, found)`, modify the configuration file if needed, et voilà!

 ## License

 This project is licensed under the GNU GPL License.
 See the [LICENSE](https://git.pofilo.fr/pofilo/kimsufi/src/branch/master/LICENSE) file for the full license text.